February 2023 Whole House Commodity Report

 It is becoming more apparent the wood commodity mills are making a stand at pricing levels due to increased labor and fixed costs along with continued issues with trucking and equipment.
 All wood-related commodities in the last 30 days increased in price and some by significant amounts.
 As the winter eases in America over the next month, expect demand to increase further and this should continue to pressure price and supply.
 While at this time no one is predicting a huge runup in pricing compared to last year, there is plenty of room for significant inflation.

 The following are the notable price movers over the last 30 days.

-- 5/8 pine CDX plywood increased 4.3 percent while OSB sheathing added 10.1 percent.
+5/8 pine CDX plywood increased by 4.3 percent while OSB sheathing added 10.1 percent.
 Reports from some OSB mills indicated lead times are stretching and availability will become a little tighter.

-- Concrete lap siding added 7.0 percent based on yearly increases and increased cost for cement.
+Concrete lap siding added 7.0 percent based on yearly increases and increased costs for cement.

 The latest United States unemployment report continues to show low unemployment rates and higher wages which will continue to pressure companies to increase pricing.
 This is really felt at job site levels.
 Plus, trucking is a mess as equipment and spare parts remain hard to find, and the seasonal increase in trucking from agriculture is about to crank up in Florida.

 The are no signs, at this point, indicating that housing is expected to decline further, and in fact, reports from across the country are showing good signs of activity.
 A friend who has his finger on the national supply market said it this way, “Everyone thought it was going to be worse than it was, and now most are cautiously optimistic about the upcoming year.”
 There is a good chance the housing slowdown is behind us and the markets could heat up quicker than most think because the embers of demand remain hot.
 Builders, protect yourself on long-term pricing.